 The Return Pass- after the chain has been worked, the stitches all need to be closed.
 This is done by chaining one, then yarn over and pull through two loops.
 Repeat the yarn over and pull through two loops until there is only one loop left on the hook.

 Note- Tunisian crochet creates a denser fabric than regular crochet, always use a hook 1-2 sizes larger than would be used for regular crochet.
-Tutorial uses a 6.0mm hook with aran yarn.
+Tutorial uses a 6.0mm hook with DK yarn.

-Once you've completed the foundation row, you can work any stitch.
-A tunisian crochet stitch consists of 5 bars- 2 vertical bars and 3 horizontal bars.
+Anatomy of a Tunisian Crochet Stitch and What to Do Next The row after the foundation row is where the fun starts.
+A tunisian crochet stitch consists of 5 bars: 2 vertical bars and 3 horizontal bars.

 The ability to work into any of these bars in a variety of ways is what gives tunisian crochet a wide variety of textures.
 The most common tunisian stitch is the Tunisian Simple Stitch (abbreviated TSS).

 Tunisian Simple Stitch (TSS)- to make a tunisian simple stitch, insert hook from right to left behind front vertical bar.
 YO and draw up a loop.
-Note- you never work the first set of vertical bars on the right side and the last set of vertical bars should always be worked as a tunisian simple stitch or a tunisian edge stitch (see After the basics for more information)
+Note- you never work the first set of vertical bars in the row.